m0ru/bak/02_problemdescription.md

 Needs, connections between them and any events on those connections are published on the WoN-Nodes in the form of RDF, which stands for Resource
-Description Framework^[<https://en.wikipedia.org/wiki/Resource_Description_Framework>].
+Description Framework^[<https://en.wikipedia.org/wiki/Resource_Description_Framework> (accessed 2018-06-18).].
 In RDF, using a variety of different syntax-alternatives, data is structured as a graph that can be distributed over multiple (physical) resources.
 Every graph-edge is defined by a subject (the start-node), a predicate (the "edge-type") and object (the target-node).

 Note that the subject always needs to be an Unique Resource Identifiers (URIs).
 For the case, when those URIs are also Uniform Resource Locators (URLs) there is the convention to host that data under that URL.
-This allows easily linking data graphs on multiple servers, thus making them Linked Data^[<https://en.wikipedia.org/wiki/Linked_data>].
+This allows easily linking data graphs on multiple servers, thus making them Linked Data^[<https://en.wikipedia.org/wiki/Linked_data> (accessed 2018-06-18).].
 This is a necessary requirement for the Web of Needs, as data is naturally spread out across several servers, i.e. WoN-Nodes.

-Some example triples taken from a need/post on the WoN-Node running at <http://node.matchat.org> (2018/05) could look something like the following ones:
+Some example triples taken from a need/post on the WoN-Node running at <http://node.matchat.org> (accessed 2018-06-18) could look something like the following ones:

 ```{.ttl #fig:needtriples}